jfnavarro/myVCF/README.md

 pip install -r requirements.txt python manage.py runserver
 # Open the internet browser and go to http://localhost:8000/
+# The user "admin" with password "1234admin" is already registered in the database
 ```

 To deploy the tool in a production environment the following